 Import Licences are issued by the government of the final destination country when imports of the items proposed for export from Canada are controlled.
 If an Import Licence is required, the final consignee must obtain it and provide a copy to the Canadian exporter, who must then attach the copy of the Import Licence to the export permit application.

 E.4.2.5.
 Informal End-Use Assurance Documents

 Applicants are encouraged to attach the documents described below to their export permit applications, in addition to formal end-use assurances.
 These will ensure that the Export Controls Division has a clear understanding of the proposed export and will help to expedite the review process.
 However, provision of such information is optional unless specified by the Export Controls Division.

-- a copy of the contract of sale between the applicant or exporter and the person to whom the applicant or exporter sold the goods for export [i.e., the foreign consignee(s) or end-user(s)].
+- a copy of the contract of sale between the applicant or exporter and the person to whom the applicant or exporter sold the goods or technology for export or transfer [i.e., the foreign consignee(s) or end-user(s)].

-- a copy of the service contract between the applicant or exporter and the person to whom the exporter will ship goods for the provision of such services (if applicable);
+- a copy of the service contract between the applicant or exporter and the person to whom the exporter will ship the goods or technology for the provision of such services (if applicable);

 - a copy of the commercial invoice which relates to the export; and